rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 ```

 Wait a minute.
 What is that long instruction ?
 Computers have a great ability to compute and to be logical.
 Computer Languages exploit that by supplying us with a series of special words:

--'if', 'then', 'else', 'equal', 'less than', 'repeat' and etc.
+'if', 'then', 'else', 'equal', 'less than', 'repeat' and etc.

 Knowing these words is almost mandatory to code.

 Our new 'if' instruction is telling the computer to test if the speed is less than 10km/h.
 If so, then increase the speed.

 That will allow John to start at 0 and increase his speed until 10 km/h.
 No more speed increases for John after that.

 Is John getting out of this alive ?
 Not quiet yet.
-We solve one problem, now he will not be a Ferrari.
-He is running at 10 km/h but the repeat instruction will make John run forever.
+We solve one problem, now he will not be a Ferrari and Kaboom.
+He is now running at 10 km/h, which is a good running speed.

-John is still a dead man like Pheidippides, sent from the battlefield of Marathon to Athens to announce that the Persians had been defeated in battle.
+The problem now is the repeat instruction.
+It will make John run forever.
+He is like Pheidippides.
+Sent from the battlefield of Marathon to Athens to announce that the Persians had been defeated in battle.
+Kaboom.

-Can we fix again and for godsake keep John alive ?
+Can we fix again and for Godsake keep John alive ?
 Let's say John will run for 20 mins ?

 ```
 step,